Tonks89/RoboND-Perception-Project/writeup.md

 ## Results

-Thanks to the perception pipeline the robot was able to correctly recognize the objects in the scene.
+Thanks to the perception pipeline the robot was able to correctly recognize the objects in the scenes.

 In scene 1 he recognized 3/3 objects: